openid/fapi/fapi-2_0-security-profile.md

 1. shall not use the HTTP 307 status code when redirecting a request that contains user credentials to avoid forwarding the credentials to a third party accidentally (see section 4.11 of [I-D.ietf-oauth-security-topics]);
-1. should use the HTTP 303 status code when redirecting the user agent using status codes; and
+2. should use the HTTP 303 status code when redirecting the user agent using status codes;
-1. shall issue pushed authorization requests `request_uri` with `expires_in` values of less than 600 seconds;
+3. shall issue pushed authorization requests `request_uri` with `expires_in` values of less than 600 seconds; and
-1. should provide End-Users with all necessary information to make an informed decision about whether to consent to the authorization request, including the identity of the client and the scope of the authorization.
+4. should provide End-Users with all necessary information to make an informed decision about whether to consent to the authorization request, including the identity of the client and the scope of the authorization.